 With Dormammu now distracted by the Scarlet Witch’s suicidal assault on him, Loki frees himself from the mystic cage, planning to attack Dormy, too.
 The Scarlet Witch’s hex powers cause the Evil Eye of Avalon to absorb Dormammu into itself.

 Not even the Eye can contain so much power, however, and Dormammu’s energies erupt like a volcano from the Eye, blasting the approaching Loki.
 The mischievous Norse deity’s sight is restored, but with Dormammu’s god-like power added to his own it’s more than Loki’s mind can handle and he lapses into utter, helpless insanity.
+(NOTE: Of course, this too is only temporary.
+See the next installment.)

 The Earth and the rest of our universe are saved and returned to normal, as are Thor and Iron Man.
 The Watcher wraps up any questions the Avengers and Defenders have about what just happened and warns them that Dormammu will – at some point in the future – be regenerated.
 That regeneration will be fueled by the way that the lesser inhabitants of the Dark Dimension literally worship him as the Vile God of their universe.